nodejs/node/doc/api/modules.markdown

 As a result, if one node program comes to rely on this behavior, it may permanently and subtly alter the behavior of all other node programs in the same process.
-As the application stack grows, we tend to assemble functionality, and it is a problem with those parts interact in ways that are difficult to predict.
+As the application stack grows, we tend to assemble functionality, and those parts interact in ways that are difficult to predict.

 ### Accessing the main module